 Silken Tofu Chocolate Pudding

-Silken tofu chocolate pudding is an easy-to-make vegan dessert that tastes rich and indulgent, but uses nutritious, protein-packed silken tofu as a base.
+Silken tofu chocolate pudding is an easy-to-make vegan dessert that has a deep chocolate flavor and rich, creamy texture.
+It uses nutritious, protein-packed silken tofu as a base.

 Two ramekins are filled with a creamy vegan silken tofu chocolate pudding.
 One has just been scooped into with a spoon.